atelierspierrot/internationalization/README.md

     will render, for the EN language:
         'language_directory' => __DIR__.'/i18n/EN'

-As the I18n is a Singleton object, any future call of `\I18n\I18n::getInstance` will refer to the just created object.
+As you can see, the I18n class is defines a Singleton object: any future call of `\I18n\I18n::getInstance()` will refer to the first created object instance.

 Then, to actually use the translated value of a string, use the `translate` method: